Numbers list in English (0–100)

 Tip 1.
 Create associations

-Stories from your life and common phrases from popular culture can help you stick numbers in English, from 1 to 100, to your memory.
+Stories from your life and common phrases from popular culture can help you stick numbers to your memory.
 It is like when you add a specific meaning to a number, building connections between different words.

 Tip 2.
 Practice with exercises

-Interactive activities make everything faster, from recognizing partners to polishing weak areas.
+Interactive activities make everything faster, from recognizing partners to correcting spelling numbers in English.
 Applications, such as Koto English, allow you to discover all the nuances of numbers, including those that are not in student books, but are common for native speakers.

 Tip 3.
 Read statistics in English